St Patrick’s Day Facts and Statistics for 2024

-Here are the more interesting St Patrick’s Day fun facts and statistics I was able to dig up.
-As always, I will be adding more and updating these periodically as I find new stuff.
-Be sure to check back regularly.
+Here are a few of the most interesting St Patrick’s Day facts and statistics I was able to dig up in my internet travels.
+As always, be sure to check back in the future as I will be updating this post as new and updated stats become available.

 When did St Patrick live: